-Thyroid cancer is one of the few cancers which can occur in both sexes but is more common in women than men.
-This is probably at least partly due to the female sex hormone oestrogen promoting thyroid cell growth, though epidemiological evidence remains unclear.
+Thyroid cancer is one of the few cancers which can occur in both sexes but is more common in females than males.
+This is at least partly due to sex differences in exposure to risk factors.

 For females, the European

 Thyroid Cancer (C73), Number of New Cases, Crude and European Age-Standardised (AS) Incidence Rates per 100,000 Population, UK, 2013

 |AS Rate - 95% LCL||7.4||3.9||5.9||4.0||7.1|